1.4B but no more? China's population growth closer to zero

 Demographers say official birth limits concealed what would have been a further fall in the number of children per family.

-The one-child limits, enforced with threats of fines, loss of jobs and other pressure, led to abuses including forced abortions.
-A preference for sons led parents to kill or abandon baby girls, leading to warnings millions of men might be unable to find a wife, fueling social tension.
+The one-child limit, enforced with threats of fines or loss of jobs, led to abuses including forced abortions.
+A preference for sons led parents to kill baby girls, prompting warnings millions of men might be unable to find a wife, fueling social tension.

+Thursday’s data showed China has 105.7 million men and boys for every 100 women and girls, or about 33 million more males.

-The ruling party says it prevented 400 million potential births, averting shortages of food and water.
+The ruling party says the policy averted shortages of food and water by preventing as many as 400 million potential births.
 But demographers say if China followed Asian trends, the number of additional babies without controls might have been as low as a few million.

-After limits were eased in 2015, many couples with one child had a second but total births fell in 2017-18 because fewer had any at all.
+After limits were eased in 2015, many couples with one child had a second but total births fell because fewer had any at all.

 Yi Fuxian, a senior scientist in obstetrics and gynecology at the University of Wisconsin-Madison, says the population started to fall in 2018.
 His book “Big Country With An Empty Nest” argued against the one-child limits.